sophieM03/git-workshop/README.md

 ## Prepare a new commit and push it to origin

-1. Let’s say you are using macOS, create `.DS_Store` in the repository with:
+1. Let’s say you are using Mac OS X, create `.DS_Store` in the repository with:

 ```bash
 touch .DS_Store